poulti/brain-pages/docs/docker-from-compose-to-swarm.md

     - Similar to the USB devices, you can't mount bind on a node, while services are moving potentially on any node of the cluster.
 - ``shm_size:``
     - https://docs.frigate.video/installation/#calculating-required-shm-size
+    ??? bug "TODO"
-    - TODO: ?? what impacts on Frigate --> workaround with a volume tmpfs targeted to /dev/shm
+        what impacts on Frigate --> workaround with a volume tmpfs targeted to /dev/shm

 ### How to pass devices in Swarm Mode?